 - Collaborate with other staff members, colleagues, or an even larger professional learning network to gain insights, support, and encouragement.

-- Collaborate with students and families to create classroom community and a culturally relevant school environment and to gather feedback and ideas on how to improve student learning in your classroom.
+- Collaborate with students and families to create classroom community and to gather feedback and ideas on how to improve student learning in your classroom.

 4. Differentiate instruction.